 Just for Teachers

-Summer and Fall Teachers Workshop at State Library -Act 48 credits cost $20 includes lunch, credit from CAIU.
+Summer and Fall Teachers Workshop at State Library -Act 48 credits available-costs includes lunch, credit from CAIU.
 Contact Valerie Knowles for future workshop dates.

 Capital Area Science and Engineering Fair Mentors Available!!

 The Capital Area Science and Engineering Fair provides mentors to teachers and other designated adults to help with paperwork and the entry process.
 Contact Valerie Knowles via email for information.